Jockerpsy/generic-mcp-client-chat/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Available MCP Servers

+Beyond the example servers in this repository, you can connect to public MCP servers.
+Visit [mcpservers.org/remote-mcp-servers](https://mcpservers.org/remote-mcp-servers) for a list of available servers.

+A particularly useful one is the [Fetch MCP Server](https://remote.mcpservers.org/fetch/mcp) which allows retrieving and processing web content.

+To use any of these servers, add them through the web interface by clicking "Add Server" and entering their MCP endpoint URL.